-I did actually enrol at a college and studied something called Bible Translation not to long ago.
+In my youth I diligently studied something called Bible Translation not to long ago.
 I won't bore you here with its tedious dynamics and structures, and although I learned allot, I must say that very little of these methods and theories can or even should be applied when translating the Bible today.
 Without considering or arguing which basic text you should begin your translation from (a hot potato in all theological circuits), its fascinating (or perhaps just frustrating) to observe debates where conservative (but also liberal) Christians or orthodox Catholics vs. Greek orthodox Christians argue about the tiniest of unimportant phrases found in each respective translation.
 As a result they end up having versions that remove `offensive words`, or cover up - even rewriting some of the supposedly too sensual or sexual language.
 Some translators has even made the point that the wonderful Song of Solomon should have been left out of the Bible because of its explicit sexual and graphic content.

 Guess what people, The Creator made sex and it should be something beautiful enjoyed between two people, hopefully (for their own sake) they have fastened the wedlock before they indulge in such activities.
 Why, I leave up to you to figure out. (though it is a very central theme for safe upbringing of children in African cultures, western cultures puts less and less importance on this setting).